-Data analysis and benchmarking are also long-term strategies for recognizing areas of emerging risk and mitigating them before they get out of hand.
+Data analysis and benchmarking are also long-term strategies for recognising areas of emerging risk and mitigating them before they get out of hand.
 This is where outsourcing or co-sourcing the loss prevention function can help, especially during times of tightening budgets and stretched resources.

-By tracking the latest shrink trends inside and outside the organization, implementing swift and effective mitigation techniques where needed most, and getting outside help when warranted, retailers can take on this daunting challenge and reap the benefits of controlling shrink.
+By tracking the latest shrink trends inside and outside the organisation, implementing swift and effective mitigation techniques where needed most, and getting outside help when warranted, retailers can take on this daunting challenge and reap the benefits of controlling shrink.

 2020 National Retail Security Survey, National Retail Federation, July 2020.